Nominations now open for Natalie Burton Memorial Award

 According to Natalie Burton’s mother, Elizabeth Turner, the award is intended for a recipient who has faced a challenging circumstance and, despite this adversity, has still succeeded through their personal application and determination.

 “This could be a disability, illness or a serious accident, the loss of a family member or other situations that sometimes present in life,” Ms Turner said.

 The award is open to male or female students and is not restricted to academic achievement; it may take the form of community, sporting or general achievements and improvements.

 Nominations for the Natalie Burton Award are now open.
-Nomination forms are accessible via following link or at Council Administration Building, 366 George Street, Windsor, Richmond Branch Library and Hawkesbury Central Library at Windsor or by calling (02) 4560 4430.
+Nomination forms are available here or at Council Administration Building, 366 George Street, Windsor, Richmond Branch Library and Hawkesbury Central Library at Windsor or by calling (02) 4560 4430.